reapp/new-site/source/start/start.md

 ```

 `/app/app.js` is your entry point.
 Everything in the app folder should be pretty
-self-explanatory. `/assets` contains static assets as explained in the [Running & Building](#running-and-building)
+self-explanatory. `/assets` contains static assets as explained in the [Running & Building](#running-and-building) section.
+In general, you'll place your assets into
-section.
-In general, you'll place your assets into `shared` or the specific platform
+`shared` or the specific platform subdirectory.
-subdirectory.

-The `/theme` folder is [reapp-ui](https://github.com/reapp/reapp-ui) specific.
+The `/theme` folder is [reapp-ui](https://github.com/reapp/reapp-ui)-specific.
 You can
 find docs for it in the repo, but it also should be pretty easy to understand.

 If you place a `build.webpack.js` or `run.webpack.js` in your `/config` dir, the reapp CLI